Solar-network/docs/docs/archive/exchanges/rate-limiting.md

 # Configuring Rate Limits

-Swipechain Core is mainly used in the context of public services, providing desktop wallets with the necessary endpoints to function.
-Since they serve anonymous users and to protect against DDoS attacks, Swipechain Core nodes have strict rate limits.
+Solar Core is mainly used in the context of public services, providing desktop wallets with the necessary endpoints to function.
+Since they serve anonymous users and to protect against DDoS attacks, Solar Core nodes have strict rate limits.
 Enterprise users (such as exchanges) might encounter a problem creating large batches of transactions and broadcasting them.
 The rate limit can be configured in multiple ways to solve these problems.

 ## Exceeding the Rate Limit

-By default, rate limits are enabled on Swipechain Core nodes.
+By default, rate limits are enabled on Solar Core nodes.
 When the rate limit is exceeded; a `429` HTTP status is returned.

 ## Configuring the Rate Limit

-The default way to configure the node's rate limit is by editing the .env file found at `~/.config/swipechain-core/{network}/.env`.
+The default way to configure the node's rate limit is by editing the .env file found at `~/.config/solar-core/{network}/.env`.
 Two keys interest us here:

-#### file: ~/.config/swipechain-core/{network}/.env
+#### file: ~/.config/solar-core/{network}/.env

 ```json
 CORE_API_RATE_LIMIT=true